 The bombings appear to have been aimed at an international audience, with the targets chosen for their links to liberalism and western ideals.
 The victims were Sri Lankan Christians and international and local elites staying in high-end hotels.
 The country’s Christian community is small, it crosses Sinhalese and Tamil ethnic divides, and generally is not particularly influential, so it does not make sense to target this community from the perspective of local politics.

 Muslims in Sri Lanka are a regularly targeted minority population, and while they might hold legitimate grievances against the state and the Sinhalese majority, together with the fact, that, Sri Lanka happened to be the stage for a play that could have been performed in so many other places across the globe.
 The important thing was that the world was watching.

 4.0 Sri Lanka and Transitional Justice Process

-In September 2015, the Government endorsed the Human Rights Council Resolution 30/1, and made an unprecedented commitment to transparency and accountability via a transitional justice process.
-It promised State-endorsed avenues to pursuing truth, justice, reparations and institutional reform, particularly in connection to the conflict.
-Immediately after the signing of the resolution it appeared that the transitional government was making concrete strides towards effectively dealing with the crimes committed by previous regimes and armed groups.
+In September 2015, the Government endorsed the Human Rights Council Resolution 30/1 and made an unprecedented commitment to transparency and accountability via a transitional justice process.
+It promised State-endorsed avenues to pursue truth, justice, reparations, and institutional reform, particularly in connection to the conflict.
+Immediately after the signing of the resolution, it appeared that the transitional government was making concrete strides towards effectively dealing with the crimes committed by previous regimes and armed groups.